Black & White Ball 2014

 James E. Garcia

-- Gala entertainment features Los Tres Tenores, Quetzal Guerrero and Mariachi Tierra Linda
+- Gala entertainment features Los Tres Tenores, Quetzal Guerrero, Rosie’s House youth mariachis

-PHOENIX – Paul Luna and Annette Musa have been selected as Man and Woman of the Year by the Arizona Hispanic Chamber of Commerce.
-Luna and Musa are among six of the state’s top business and community leaders being honored May 3 at the AZHCC’s 56th Annual Black & White Ball and Business Awards.
+Paul Luna and Annette Musa have been selected as Man and Woman of the Year by the Arizona Hispanic Chamber of Commerce.
+Luna and Musa are among six of the state’s top business and community leaders being honored during the business awards.

 “Paul Luna and Annette Musa, like all of our award recipients, have contributed enormously to the health of our economy and the progress of Arizona,” said AZHCC President/CEO Gonzalo A. de la Melena, Jr. “These are people with a stake in the future of Arizona’s success, which they’ve exemplified through their work and community service.”